 Social selling is basically the use of social media to engage with customers.
-However, rather than simply spamming all your connections on LinkedIn with your latest 25% discount offer, the idea is that you use social platforms to actually listen to what your customers are saying and then offer up strategic insights/advice/buying choices as appropriate.
+However, rather than simply spamming all your connections on LinkedIn with your latest 25% discount offer, the idea is that you use social platforms to actually listen to what your customers are saying and then offer up strategic insights/advice/buying choices as appropriate in the hope of lead generation.
 Or as Hootsuite so succinctly puts it:

 It’s quite simply using online social tools to engage in the relationship-building strategies that have always been the foundation of what good sales professionals do.